uclagamelab/MeshCreator/README.txt

 - Meshes save less frequently.
 When a game object is copied and then updated, script checks other objects with the the Mesh Creator Data component.
 - Advanced options are hidden in inspector window.
 - Did a little code cleanup and slightly improved comments.
 - Added version numbers to script files.
-They display in the inspector.
+Some display in the inspector.
-- Cleaned up repo to not include Library folder.
+- Cleaned up repo to not include Library folder and some other older assets.
 Things to come:
-- Add Game Lab logo and link to inspector window.
+- Add Game Lab logo and link to the wizard window.
-- Change default primitive collider to capsule, with option to change to change to box collider.
-This could be a difficult circle packing problem.
+- Change default primitive collider to capsule, with option to change to change to box collider...but this could be a difficult circle packing problem.
-- Support holes in mesh with poly2tri library.
+- Support holes in mesh: with poly2tri library maybe?
 - More code cleanup.
+It's still very difficult to read the mesh creation code chunks.
+I don't really know what I did.

 Version 0.4
 August 27, 2011